 A CV is a document which gives you the opportunity to tell an employer about your education, skills and work experience.
 You send it to employers and organisations to apply for jobs or volunteering opportunities.

 Sometimes you can apply for a position with your CV alone – other times you may be asked to send it along with an application form.
 Either way, it’s important that you have one and keep it up to date.

 Creating a CV that aligns with the job role

 CVs are usually structured into sections, which makes it easy for employers to get a sense of who you are and the skills you have.
 You can make a good start simply by including the essentials:

 - Your contact details

 - Your education

-However, every employer and industry looks for different qualities and experience in a potential employee.
-That’s why personalising your CV to fit the job spec is extremely important.
+Every employer and industry looks for different qualities and experience in a potential employee.
+That’s why personalising your CV to fit the job spec or description the employer provides is extremely important.

 Before you put pen to paper

 The first thing you should always do is examine the job advert – how well do your skills and experience fit what this company is looking for?